YangPeiYuan/RobotSim_Imitate/en/index.md

 		-  duplicate the first picking position and change the height and record as other picking points.

-	- Utage of game object
+	- Using game object to create

 		![Image](../image/RobotSim_Create_Empty.png)
 		- Create an empty GameObject